Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 ### Extract and Load testing
 - Monitor jobs within Fivetran and set up alerts when anything goes wrong with these jobs
 - Check that data got loaded in the raw schemas (or staging environment): count by day within raw schemas.
 Even better is to count by day compared to source data.
 This will identify missing values, but also any duplicates.
 Another option is to compare row counts relative to previous days (new vs old).
 We’d expect this to be fairly consistent over time
+- Get proof of missing data from the business teams and then provide a screenshot

 ### Transformation testing
 - Monitor jobs within DBT and set up alerts for when jobs fail